Legal Blog

 Safe Summer Boating – Protect yourself from the risks

 Boating is widely popular in Canada but with its popularity comes significant legal and safety risks.
-Today, I want to spend some time explaining the risks and how you can protect yourself and your family […]
+Today, I want to spend some time explaining the risks and how you can protect yourself and your family to ensure a summer of safe boating.
+Boating Statistics It’s estimated that 15,000,000 Canadians will go boating this year – […]

 Scroll to Top